-Note: while some of the requirements outlined above are stated as "SHOULD" for Android 4.0, the Compatibility Definition for a future version is planned to change these to "MUST".
-That is, these requirements are optional in Android 4.0 but will be required by a future version.
-Existing and new devices that run Android 4.0 are very strongly encouraged to meet these requirements in Android 4.0, or they will not be able to attain Android compatibility when upgraded to the future version.
+Note: while some of the requirements outlined above are stated as "SHOULD" since Android 4.3, the Compatibility Definition for a future version is planned to change these to "MUST".
+That is, these requirements are optional in Android 4.4 but will be required by a future version.
+Existing and new devices that run Android are very strongly encouraged to meet these requirements, or they will not be able to attain Android compatibility when upgraded to the future version.